 Head to the YHA Boggle Hole in Whitby for a family short break.
 This YHA property is built into an old mill.
 It has updated family rooms that your kids will love.
 The public areas are packed with kid friendly fun from scavenger hunts to dress up.
 The old fashioned hobby horses were our boys’ favourite.

-I think my sons would vote York as their favourite city for its railway museum alone.
+I think my sons would vote York as their favourite city for a family weekend getaway for its railway museum alone.
 The museum is vast, packed with iconic engines including the Mallard, the Japanese bullet train and a replica of Stephenson’s Rocket.
 Entry to the museum is free.

 If trains aren’t your thing, there are a multitude of other museums making York a great wet weather destination.
 We loved the Yorkshire Museum with its interactive exhibits: my kids loved rowing a Viking ship across stormy seas.
 And while we’re on the subject of Vikings, what visit to York would be complete without a trip to one of the UK’s most popular visitor attractions: the Jorvik Centre.
 This interactive museum takes visitors on a tour of York’s thrilling Viking past with life size models and recreated scenes of the city.